-The components of net position liability of the Town of Davie (Town) as of September 30, 2017 were as follows:
+The components of net position liability of the Town of Davie (Town) as of September 30, 2018 were as follows:

-Total Pension Liability \$ 180,619,624 Plan Fiduciary Net Position 153,060,867 total pension liability 84.74%
+Total Pension Liability Plan Fiduciary Net Position \$ 196,372,184 169,799,320 Town's Net Pension Liability \$ 26,572,864 Plan Fiduciary Net Position as a percentage of total pension liability

-Town's Net Pension Liability \$ 27,558,757
+13. Net Pension Liability of the Town (Continued)

-Plan Fiduciary Net Position as a percentage of

-Actuarial Assumptions - The total pension liability at September 30, 2017 was determined by an actuarial valuation as of October 1, 2016, with update procedures used to roll forward the total pension liability to September 30, 2017.
+Actuarial Assumptions - The total pension liability at September 30, 2018 was determined by an actuarial valuation as of October 1, 2017 with update procedures used to roll forward the total pension liability to September 30, 2018.
 The actuarial valuation used the following actuarial assumptions:

-Inflation 3.00%

-Salary increases 5.50%, including inflation

-Projected COLAs 2.0%, with a limit of 130% of the original pension benefit, the first annual COLA will commence on the fifth anniversary of retirement.

-Investment rate of return 7.60%, compounded annually, net of pension plan investment expense, including inflation.

-Mortality Female Non-Disabled: RP2000 Generational, 100%

-Annuitant White Collar, Scale BB

-Male Non Disabled: RP2000 Generational, 10% Annuitant White Collar/90% Annuitant Blue Collar, with no setback, no projection scale

-Scale BB

-Female Disabled: 60% RP2000 Disabled Female set forward two years / 40% Annuitant White Collar setback, no projection scale

-Male Disabled: 60% RP2000 Disabled Male setback four years / 40% Annuitant White Collar with no
+• • Inflation 3.00% Salary increases 5.50%, including inflation Projected COLAs 2.0%, with a limit of 130% of the original pension benefit, the first annual COLA will commence on the fifth anniversary of retirement.
+Investment rate of return 7.50%, compounded annually, net of pension plan investment expense, including inflation.
+Mortality Pre-Retirement: Female Non-Disabled: RP2000 Generational, 100% Combined Health with White Collar Adjustment, Scale BB Male Non-Disabled: RP2000 Generational, 10% Combined Healthy with White Collar Adjustment/ 90% Combined Healthy with Blue Collar Adjustment, Scale BB.
+Post-Retirement: Female Non-Disabled: RP2000 Generational, 100% Annuitant White Collar, Scale BB Male Non-Disabled: RP2000 Generational, 50% Annuitant White Collar/ 50% Annuitant Blue Collar, Scale BB Pre-Retirement & Post-Retirement: Female Disabled: 60% RP2000 Disabled Female set forward two years/ 40% Annuitant White Collar with no setback, no projection scale.
+Male Disabled: 60% RP2000 Disabled Male setback four years/ 40% Annuitant White Collar with no setback, no projection scale

-14. Net Pension Liability of the Town (Continued)
+13. Net Pension Liability of the Town (Continued)

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expenses and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2017 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2018 are summarized in the following table:

-Target A 4 Cl Long-Term Expected Real Rate

-Allocation Asset Class of Return
+Target Allocation Asset Class Long-Term Expected Real Rate of Return

 50.00% Domestic stocks 4.58%

 12.50 International stocks 7.90

 10.00 Real estate 7.80

 27.50 Domestic bonds 2.00

-Discount Rate - The discount rate used to measure the total pension liability was 7.60 percent.
+Discount Rate - The discount rate used to measure the total pension liability was 7.50 percent.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that sponsor contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-14. Net Pension Liability of the Town (Continued)
+13. Net Pension Liability of the Town (Continued)